daniyalcr9/DS-A/README.md

 # DS&A
-SD&amp;A practice code and task
+DS&amp;A practice code and task